aew2sbee/zenn/books/github-foundations/draft.md

 1. [x] Collaborators are people who have been granted write access to a repository.
 1. [ ] Collaborators are people who have made code contributions to a repository.
-       &gt; That&#39;s contributors.
+       &gt; That's contributors.
 You can be a collaborator on a repository without having contributed to it.
 You can also contribute to a repository without being a collaborator, by forking the repository and submitting a pull request.
 1. [ ] Collaborators are people who have funded a repository.
-       &gt; That&#39;s sponsors
+       &gt; That's sponsors
 1. [ ] Collaborators are people who have raised issues or pull requests on a repository.

 ### How can you work together with a friend of yours on a repository that you have created on your personal GitHub account?